Privacy Policy.

 This policy explains what information Cairn Learning collects, why we collect it, who we share it with, and the choices you have.
 It is written for the parents and guardians who use Cairn, in plain language, because the people reading it are responsible for a child.

-Cairn Learning (“Cairn”, “we”, “us”) is operated by [FILL: legal entity name and registered form], registered at [FILL: registered address], reachable at [FILL: contact email, e.g. privacy@cairnlearning.com].
-Our website is cairnlearning.com.
+Cairn Learning (“Cairn”, “we”, “us”) is operated by Cairn (Hugo Galarreta), registered at Av.
+Monte de los Olivos 291, Lima, Peru, reachable at legal@cairnplan.com.
+Our website is cairnplan.com.

-Cairn is a service that helps a parent build a weekly learning plan for their child.
-A parent answers a short conversational intake, completes a light behavioral assessment, and optionally a math skill check.
+Cairn is a software subscription that helps a parent build a weekly learning plan for their child.
+A parent answers a short conversational intake and completes a light behavioral assessment.
 We then produce a plan that combines two or three learning providers from a curated database, with an explanation of why each one fits.

 2. Children's data and the parent's role